 An increasing number of people are being invited to return to their workplaces as lockdown restrictions are lifted and parts of the economy are allowed to re-open.
-From the 1st August 2020 the shielding guidance in England and Northern Ireland will be paused (confirmed dates for Scotland and Wales are yet to be announced).
+From the 1st August 2020 the shielding guidance in England, Scotland and Northern Ireland was paused (this due to happen in Wales from 16th August).
 This means that people who have been shielding may be asked to return to work.

 In this article we will try to answer some important questions based on current information and guidance.
 Due to the unprecedented nature of the pandemic, there is some uncertainty and the information here is based on employment law as written.
 If you are experiencing a dispute with your employer it is recommended that you seek expert advice relating to your individual circumstances.

 Will I be asked to return to work?

 The government’s current official guidance recommends that people at an increased risk from COVID-19 in England, Scotland and Northern Ireland “can go to work, as long as the workplace is COVID-secure – but carry on working from home if you can”.

 Therefore, your employer should take measures to assist you to continue working from home, if this is possible.